Jeffrey G Jenkins, MD

 Bio & Overview

-Jeffrey Jenkins, MD, is the program director of the UVA Physical Medicine and Rehabilitation Residency Training Program and director of the department’s electrodiagnostic laboratory.
-Dr. Jenkins specializes in electrodiagnostic medicine, using specialized nerve testing to diagnose and evaluate neuropathy, nerve entrapment syndromes and nerve injuries.
+Jeffrey Jenkins, MD, has served as director of the Physical Medicine and Rehabilitation department’s electrodiagnostic laboratory since 2004 and as the program director for the UVA PM&R residency training program since 2010.
+Dr. Jenkins specializes in electrodiagnostic medicine, using specialized nerve testing to diagnose and evaluate neuropathy, nerve entrapment syndromes, and nerve injuries.
+He has been recognized as a Castle Connolly Top Doctor since 2014 and was listed on Best Doctors in America.

-A Northern Virginia native, Dr. Jenkins attended Columbia University in New York City and the Georgetown University School of Medicine in Washington, D.C.
+A Northern Virginia native, Dr. Jenkins attended Columbia University in New York City as a National Merit Scholar and later graduated from the Georgetown University School of Medicine in Washington, D.C.
 He arrived at UVA in 1998 to pursue residency training, made a home in Charlottesville, and joined the department faculty in 2002.

 Academic Information